 Exceptions to the rule

 When it comes to LVRs over 80%, exceptions can be made in certain circumstances.
-If you have a low deposit, it’s still worth talking to one of our home loan specialists about your options.
+It’s still worth talking to one of our home loan specialists about your options.
 We've also got First Home Saver that might be good for you.

 If you’re a first-time buyer, there are also lower deposit options worth exploring, like the Government’s First Home Loan and First Home Grant policies, which can help first timers buy houses with deposits of just 5%.